CHTC/chtc-website-source/_uw-research-computing/htc-modules-transition-to-el9.md

 **This announcement concerns users of the HTC system who rely on modules for their software needs.**

-As part of our operating system transition, we are depreciating modules that are compiled for EL7 and EL8 operating systems on **Monday November 18**.
+As part of our operating system transition, we are deprecating modules that are compiled for EL7 and EL8 operating systems on **Monday November 18**.
 See the below table for affected modules and their corresponding solutions.

 ## Affected modules